jumanjihouse/wormhole/README.md

 ### Build a user box

-Given...

-* user github handle, such as jumanjiman
-* user ssh pubkey
+Use the build script with a unique user id (such as github handle) and the user ssh pubkey to create a runtime container:

 ```
 user=jumanjiman